beatricemagistro/Racial_Bias_SerieA/README.md

 ## Manuscript

-All models are run on the Final_Merged.csv datastet.
+All models are run on the Final_Merged.csv dataset.
 To obtain all tables and figures in the paper:
 - run code.R